Thursday, November 13, 2014

 No doubt i am blessed with a great spouse

-but one of the best perks possible of marriage –
+best perks possible of marriage –

 Himmat gifted us his most fab sculpture!